quixio/quix-docs/docs/apis/streaming-writer-api/send-event.md

 ### Response

 No payload is returned from this call.
 A 200 HTTP response code indicates success.
-If the call fails, you should see either a 4xx or 5xx response code indicating what went wrong.
+If the call fails, you see either a 4xx or 5xx response code, indicating what went wrong.

 ## Using SignalR

+The following code shows how to send event data using SignalR (WebSockets):

 ```javascript
 var signalR = require("@microsoft/signalr");